Skip to main content

 Scaling Tables vs. Asset Groups

-If you’re aiming to scale analytics across complex, multi-level asset trees, with flexible logic, automation, and high-volume deployment, Scaling Tables provide more flexibility and power, especially for large enterprises and organizations moving toward proactive, scalable monitoring.
+If you’re aiming to scale analytics across assets with flexible logic, automation, and high-volume deployment, Scaling Tables provide more flexibility and power, especially for large enterprises and organizations moving toward proactive, scalable monitoring.
 In addition, Scaling Tables allows you to:

 • manipulate text columns, to be used to assign Condition or Capsule properties.